JOMI logo

 Prompt surgical intervention was necessary to correct this infant’s bilateral inguinal hernias in order to prevent further incarceration, strangulation, and potential necrosis of abdominal contents.
 The World Surgical Foundation was able to provide this care to an infant who otherwise would not have been able to undergo the procedure.

 We started on the procedure on the right side containing the incarcerated ovary.
-A small incision was made and the hernia sac was located.
+A small incision was made, the external oblique was opened, and the hernia sac was located.
 We then dissected the distal attachment off the pubic bone, leaving the sac intact.
 The hernia sac was then ligated as far from the ovary as possible to prevent damage.
 A purse-string suture was used to catch the transversalis and internal ring fascia.
 The intact hernia sac containing the ovary and fallopian tube was reduced into the abdominal cavity and the tie was made to close the internal ring.
 This repaired the abdominal floor by avoiding a high ligation on the right.
 The left hernia was quickly ligated high and the procedure was completed.
 The patient remained hospitalized overnight to monitor for apnea or bradycardia.

 Equipment